chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-bitbucket-identity.md

           - chmod +x chainctl

           # Assume the bitbucket pipeline identity
-          - ./chainctl auth login --identity-token $BITBUCKET_STEP_OIDC_TOKEN --identity <bitbucket-identity>
+          - ./chainctl auth login --identity-token $BITBUCKET_STEP_OIDC_TOKEN --identity %bitbucket-identity%
-          - ./chainctl policy ls
 ```

 The important line is the `oidc: true` option, which enables OIDC for the individual step in the pipeline.
-This configuration is why the `subject_pattern` is used in the Terraform configuration, since each step gets its own UUID identifier, which is added to the `sub` field in the generated OIDC token.
+This configuration is why the `subject_pattern` with a regular expression is used in the Terraform configuration, since each step gets its own UUID identifier, which is added to the `sub` field in the generated OIDC token.
+Since the step UUID is known known before the build, the subject match needs to use a regular expression.

 Now you can add the commands for testing the identity like `chainctl policy ls` in the following example:

 ```
-    - step:
-        oidc: true
-        max-time: 5
-        script:
-          - wget -O chainctl "https://dl.enforce.dev/chainctl/latest/chainctl_linux_$(uname -m)"
-          - chmod +x chainctl
+. . .
           # Assume the bitbucket pipeline identity
-          - ./chainctl auth login --identity-token $BITBUCKET_STEP_OIDC_TOKEN --identity <bitbucket-identity>
+          - ./chainctl auth login --identity-token $BITBUCKET_STEP_OIDC_TOKEN --identity %bitbucket-identity%
           - ./chainctl policy ls
 ```